 Some in the audience murmur their lack of impress, some nod, some hold their own glasses up, some clearly judge him.
 Judge him for what he can not say, he has already told them he is not a poet.
 So, he brings the glass to his mouth, finishes it in a drink, lifts it high again and drops it to the floor.
 And now, if not a poet, he is a performer.
 And now the fire is real and he takes a moment of silence.

 Why does he morn?
 He does not tell the audience, and they all have their own reasons if they want them.
 All any poet needs is the ability to expose himself.
-He dare not but that would be a performance indeed.
+He dare not, as he is no poet, but that would be a performance indeed.

 He decides he would like to be thrown off stage someday, he has never been thrown off stage before, and any person who reads poetry should be thrown off stage.
 He should be thrown off stage... for something, but something with a slight bit more modicum of respectability than shattering a whiskey glass... perhaps a real exposure performance... considering some of his family members are still alive he reconsiders.
 Youtube is a cruel mistress indeed.